Phone call shows brother pleading with Texas hostage-taker

 Associated Press

-LONDON (AP) — A British man who took four people hostage in a Texas synagogue ranted against Jews and American wars in Muslim-majority countries as his brother pleaded with him to give up and free the captives, a 3-minute recording of their conversation shows.
+LONDON (AP) — A British man who held four people hostage in a Texas synagogue ranted against Jews and American wars in countries like Afghanistan as his brother pleaded with him to give up and free the captives, a recording of the conversation shows.

-The expletive-filled recording, posted on the website of The Jewish Chronicle, reveals the motivation of Malik Faisal Akram, 44, who said he was “bombed up” and equipped with “every kind of ammunition” inside Congregation Beth Israel.
+The expletive-filled recording, posted on the website of The Jewish Chronicle, indicates the motivation of Malik Faisal Akram, 44, who said he was “bombed up” and equipped with “every ammunition” as he talked to his brother on Saturday from inside Congregation Beth Israel in Coleyville, Texas.

 Gulbar Akram desperately tried to get his brother to lay down his weapons and return to his children alive.

+“I promised my brother when I watched him on his deathbed that I’d go down as a martyr,” he said at one stage.
+One of his younger brothers, who contracted COVID-19, died a few months ago.

+“I’ve come to die G, ok?″ the hostage-taker told his brother.
+“I’ve prayed to Allah for two years for this … I’m coming back in a body-bag.″

-Instead, Saturday’s 10-standoff at the house of worship in the suburb of Colleyville ended with Malik Faisal Akram’s death.
-All four hostages were unharmed.
+Saturday’s 10-hour standoff at the synagogue in the Dallas suburb ended with Malik Faisal Akram’s death.
+All four hostages were released unharmed.

 The Chronicle said the recording was part of a longer 11 1/2-minute recording that it obtained from a “security source.”
 The Associated Press wasn’t able to independently confirm the authenticity of the recording, but experts believe it to be genuine.